NYOS Academy

 When can I apply for a bursary?
 We will open bursary applications in May when you confirm your young musician’s place on the course.
 Your offer letter will include all the information you need to know about applying for a bursary.

-You can find out more about applying for financial assistance on the dedicated information page.
+You can find out more about applying for a bursary here: Financial Assistance.
 You do not need to supply any financial information before applying.